-California endured historic drought this year.
+California endured a historic drought this year.
 Now ski resorts are opening early due to a deluge of snow.

 “These are all things we expect in a warming climate,” he said, “where you have heat and drought followed by wildfire, followed by more heat and drought and then extreme precipitation.”

-In the long-term, perhaps a few decades in the future, Hatchett said continued warming means snowfall will be limited to the very highest elevations.
+In the long term, perhaps a few decades in the future, Hatchett said continued warming means snowfall will be limited to the very highest elevations.

 All the more reason to enjoy the snow now.

 “That’s my suggestion for skiing — for any kind of outdoor recreation.
-In an event-based sense, yes you should probably go ski because who knows, it may not snow again this year,” he said.
+In an event-based sense, yes, you should probably go ski because who knows, it may not snow again this year,” he said.
 “But at a larger scale, with all the dramatic changes, wildfire and other disturbances we’re seeing, it’s really important to go out and do things and see the places you really like.
 Because in a mere matter of minutes, they change forever.”

 Read more: